JaishreeramCoder/blackjack/monte-carlo/README.md

     - Win percentage (games where the net profit is positive)
     - Loss percentage (games with a net loss)
     - Draw percentage (games where profit is zero)
-  - **Graphing:** A graph plots the cumulative loss percentage against the number of evaluation games played.
+  - **Graphing:** A graph plots the Average Reward per Bet percentage across all of evaluation games played.

 ### C. Strategy Visualization